MuataSr/quickcite/README.md

 1. **Save a Quote**:
    - Select text on any webpage
-   - Right-click and select "Save this quote"
+   - Right-click and select "Save Quote & Generate Citation"
    - The quote is automatically saved with citation metadata

 2. **View Quotes**: